ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ###### Add alert messages for new and updated tutorials (optional)

-TODO: Really needs to happen even if you used ProtoWizard

 **When a new tutorial is published**, a new tutorial alert will be displayed for one month.
 This message disappears when a user has completed the tutorial (or some of it) or when a month has passed since the `createdAt` date, whichever comes sooner.
 You can _optionally_ display a custom message within the new tutorial alert by updating the `newMessage` field in `tutorials.json`, using markdown formatting within the message as needed.

 ![New Tutorial Message](public/tutorial_message_new.jpg)